Occupational Injuries & Illness

 Filing a FELA Claim for Repetitive Stress Injuries

 While evidence of these injuries being caused by on-the-job hazards is conclusive, an injured employee must still prove that work-related tasks directly caused the specific injury in order to successfully recover for damages under FELA.
-Even with medical research on your side, proving that cumulative trauma was the direct result of railroad employment can be quite a challenge and may require extensive testimony by expert witnesses like ergonomists and physicians.
-For this reason, the FELA attorneys at Arnold & Itkin recommend working with an experienced lawyer before filing a cumulative trauma claim against a railroad employer.
+Proving that cumulative trauma was the direct result of railroad employment can be quite a challenge.
+That's why the FELA attorneys at Arnold & Itkin recommend working with an experienced lawyer before filing a cumulative trauma claim against a railroad employer.
 Our attorneys have the knowledge and resources necessary to produce the evidence required to prove causation; we are also aware of pressing issues like statute of limitations which may affect the outcome of your claim.

 Hearing Loss & Deafness